ChargingTurnip/HomeSource/README.md

 right now some stuff is disabled, so if you want to play the game properly, load any of the dev_test maps and enable thirdperson and r_camera_cinematic

+set your singleplayer sdk beta branch to upcoming

 https://discord.gg/WBjJn5YjZu